 The PCU has been an integral part of the PEPA program as it is the only public hospice in Tasmania.
 Participants come from all around the state to carry out their placements and have always found it to be a very positive experience.
 Whittle Unit staff also benefit from hosting PEPA participants.
 It provides an opportunity for them to meet staff from other healthcare settings, hear about their challenges and to develop a network of health professionals across the state.

 Specialist Palliative Care Services consultancy teams are available within the Royal Hobart Hospital, Launceston General Hospital, the Melwood Unit at St Luke’s Campus Calvary Health Care, The North West Regional Hospital and the Mersey Community Hospital.
 All of our specialist teams work closely with hospital staff to assist patients and their families in meeting patient and family need.

 PEPA participants can spend time in all specialist palliative care settings to learn more about the delivery of palliative care.

-Please note that all participants will be required to have daily COVID-19 screening and are advised if they have any cold/flu symptoms that they are not to attend the workplace.
+Please note that all participants are required to follow COVID-Safe work practices that are in effect at the time of their placement.
+If participants have any cold/flu symptoms they are not to attend the workplace.
 Other requirements may be in place and these will be discussed with participants prior to their placements.
 Manager support for the placement is a pre-requisite of attendance.

 Helen Woodbridge, Clinical Nurse Educator, PEPA